 If you’re anything like me, you love the look of having a full-on jungle in your house and naming yourself a ‘Plant Mom’.
-However, you’ll also know that this fantasy is a lot easier said than done when in all your past endeavors, you may as well name yourself a murderer.
+However, you’ll also know that this fantasy is a lot easier said than done when in all your past endeavours, you may as well name yourself a murderer.
 Whether it be overwatering, underwatering, not having holes in the bottom of your pot or the wrong lighting, sometimes it honestly just feels like nothing you can do to keep those precious babies alive, no matter how much attention you give them.
-Here are our fav house plants that can not only keep the house stylish, but save your name in the plant community.
+Here are our favourite house low light plants that can not only keep the house stylish but save your name in the plant community.

 The ZZ Plant

 The ZZ stands for Zamioculcas Zanzibar.
 Despite its tongue twister of a name, this plant is commonly seen in public places such as shopping malls and restaurants and honestly – if it can survive there, it can survive anywhere.
 Known for being strongly tolerant to drought and preferring low/moderate light, the ZZ Plant is the perfect addition to the house of a black thumb such as myself.

 Cast Iron Plant